sobaba-12/sim_and_scat/content/intro.md

 # The interaction between simulation and scattering

 **Classical molecular dynamics** (MD) is a common computational chemistry technique for studying complex systems, such as proteins, polymers, and energy materials [[1-4](#references)].
-Alongside the interest in these and other applications, molecular dynamics is also a used to aid the analysis of data obtained from elastic scattering instruments.
+Alongside the interest in these, and other applications, MD is also a used to aid the analysis of data obtained from elastic scattering instruments.

-This tutorial has been written to **introduce users of elastic-scattering techniques**, such as small angle scattering or diffraction, to classical molecular dynamics (MD) simulation.
-We aim to provide an accessible route for experimentalists to **better understand some of the complexities and subtleties of MD simulation**, thereby aiding these researchers in extracting additional information from theiry data via simulation.
+This tutorial has been written to **introduce users of elastic-scattering techniques**, such as small angle scattering or diffraction, to classical MD simulation.
+We aim to provide an accessible route for experimentalists to **better understand some of the complexities and subtleties of MD simulation**, thereby aiding these researchers in extracting additional information from their experimental data via simulation.

 This tutorial begins with an introduction to classical simulation methods, including a discussion of the development and parameterisation of classical interatomic potential models.
-We then provide an outline of traditional molecular dynamics simulation methods and discuss a number of important considerations users of MD simulation should be aware of.
+We then provide an outline of traditional MD simulation methods and discuss a number of important considerations users of MD simulation should be aware of.
 We close this tutorial with an illustrative practical example, using the open-source Lennard-Jones simulation package [`pylj`](http://pythoninchemistry.org/pylj) [[5,6](#references)], and discuss how a radially averaged scattering profile may be obtained **directly from simulation** via the Debye equation [[7](#references)].

-We wish to emphasise that this tutorial is in **no way** a complete course on molecular dynamics, and would direct the interested reader to one of the many detailed textbooks on this subject [[8-12](#references)].
-Rather, it is our hope that this tutorial provides a simple, practical, **general introduction to new, or future, users of MD methods within the scattering community**.
+We wish to emphasise that this tutorial is in **no way** a complete course on classical simulation or MD, and would direct the interested reader to one of the many detailed textbooks on this subject [[8-12](#references)].
+Rather, it is our hope that this tutorial provides a simple, practical, and **general introduction to new, or future, users of MD methods within the scattering community**.

 ## Prerequisites

 To get the most from this tutorial you will need:

 - Some basic understanding of the Python programming language (a great source for learning some Python is [pythoninchemistry.org](http://pythoninchemistry.org))
-- Some knowledge of undergraduate chemistry or physics is be required to fully appreciate the nature of classical potential models.
+- Some knowledge of undergraduate chemistry or physics is required to fully appreciate the nature of classical potential models
-- A commensurate understanding of mathematics.
+- A commensurate understanding of mathematics

 ## Using this resource